Importers: Stay Away From Hard-bargaining in China

-Hard-bargaining is NOT the key to success.
-Threats and unreasonable demands may work in the short term but do not DEVELOP relationships.
+Hard bargaining is NOT the key to success.
+Threats and unreasonable demands may work in the short term but do not develop relationships.
 Eventually, you will need help from your factory.
 If you hard-bargain every time, favors won’t happen.

 10 Hard-Bargaining Tactics & Negotiation Skills